jpedro/jpedro.github.io/.posts/hosting.md

 interpolation in the `ssl_*` fields.
 So one `sites-enabled/` conf file can rule 'em all.

-A more flexible server block in nginx would look like this:
+A server block in nginx can look like this:

 ```
 server {